 I gradually built up my own personal recording studio (see the Equipment List).
 With it as well as in commercial studios I have recorded professionally a number of people and groups, including choirs and orchestras, rap artists, folk artists, rock bands, and much in between.
 I recorded 4 of the 5 songs on my sister Skye's EP (go to skyepixton.com), and at the very end of 2007 released my long-awaited CD of original hymn arrangements, Hymns Anew.

 As far as my writing/composing/arranging, this began fairly early as well.
-I never learned to sight read very well.
-I did have some formal training on piano, but I always gravitated toward playing what sounded good to me, which I found most easily in what I made up.
+I had formal training on piano but was always coming up with my own stuff.
 You'll see from the samples on this site that my styles vary a bit between rock, folk-rock, new age, orchestral, a cappella, choral, folk, bluegrass, americana, and neo-classical.
+I've arranged for BYU Vocal Point and other choral groups.

-My instruments are piano, guitar, organ, bass, and some drums/percussion, and I'm a vocalist.
-I am blessed with a very good "ear" and I am naturally very attentive to detail.
+My instruments are piano, guitar, organ, bass, some drums/percussion, and I'm a vocalist.
+I am blessed with a very good ear and I am naturally very attentive to detail.

-As of 2014 I live with my wife and our tween-aged triplets in Kansas City, Kansas.
+As of 2017 I live with my wife and our tween-aged triplets in the Kansas City area.